hmfaysal/hmfaysal-omega-theme/_posts/2014-05-01-Data-Gateway-Quo-Vadis.md

 [^ScheduledJobs]: A very quick search only showed http://www.apoorvaprakash.in/2011/02/liferay-scheduler.html.
 Maybe the [Liferay Ajax](http://www.liferay.com/community/wiki/-/wiki/Main/AJAX#section-AJAX-AJAX+in+Liferay+6) support in Allow wil allow that...

 [^cajones]: I haven't had the *cajones* to try files bigger than that, but I suspect that this action will simply kill the jvm and the actual vm.

+[^filesizes]: A sequence of files in steps of 1 GB were created from 1 GB to 25 GB.
+No performance change in average bandwidth was noticed.
+There might be some impact of overhead for significantly smaller files.

+[^mohamed]: Reported on Friday May 2.
+Can't see anything relevant in the logs and I can't reproduce the error.
+My first guess is that this is a Liferay timeout issue, although it could likely be an AuthN issue.
+Boh...